-CHRISTOPHER SMALL: Last year, before the retrospective, I’d only seen Ödenwaldstetten somewhere on the Internet.
+NOTEBOOK: Last year, before the retrospective, I’d only seen Ödenwaldstetten somewhere on the Internet.
 And then I came to this show, and it was very important to me, very eye-opening.
 I started to become very interested in sound.
 I started to watch a lot more Godard, a lot more Bresson, Jean-Claude Rousseau’s La Vallée close (2000).
 In your films, the use of sound is very, very distinctive.
 It is definitely concerned largely with the voice; how voices can be beautiful, how people speak, or even just the quality of the voice.

 PETER NESTLER: That’s connected to the confidence—the trust with the people appearing in the films.
 I always am discussing with the people who the film is about, so it is then a contribution.
 It is not an interview.
 It is about what is important.
 About what is related to the subject of the film.
 And therefore the people are very free to talk, but often very concentrated—to get it right.
 But there is no... distance, in this way.
 They trust what I will do about it.

-SMALL: Your films all seem to have this quite distinctive forward movement.
+NOTEBOOK: Your films all seem to have this quite distinctive forward movement.
 I don’t think they are ever very still, in a way that, say, Straub’s films, with their similarity to still photographs—his interest is often in the still quality of cinematic images—whereas with your films I feel like they are progressing all the time.
 There is that metaphor for your cinema, where you’re sat at a table just showing pieces of information on paper, explaining the facts, bringing the paper back, always moving on with the next one.
 Bitomsky called it ‘finding, showing, holding.’
 It’s quite Bressonian—although I wouldn’t say that you’re a particularly Bressonian filmmaker.
 This moving forward in every aspect, even with the stories told by the interviewees, with whom you share this bond, means that whatever appears in your films becomes a kind of evidence.
 Everything is pointing in one direction.
 How do you conceive all this and bring a project together?

 NESTLER: It’s very different for every film.
 As I have said in the Q&A, with Pachamama it was by chance.
 You see an exhibition, something you become interested in.
 It develops in this way.
 I got interested because more and more for me, the question is how can people turn to brutality, do things really brutal.
 Who will take a stand for humanity, and who is just lost and continues to do these things?

-SMALL: Do you make notes?
+NOTEBOOK: Do you make notes?
 What are the first stages of your process?

 NESTLER: Yes, yes, I make notes.
 On the process.
 Every day, almost.
 And things are in my head too, so I remember how I have to continue, but you, by filming, discover things that changes a bit the direction you had for things...

-SMALL: Like with Pachamama.
+NOTEBOOK: Like with Pachamama.

 NESTLER: Yes, though I never did something totally different from the ground idea.
 But it changes sometimes.
 And a thing you discover by chance, it can be the main part you focus on, the main part of the film.
 For example, in Pachamama, the woman who works with the big vase [he finds her constructing an enormous pot out of clay, and soon we realise that, with her children, she has been abandoned by her husband, and must, day by day, climb the mountain to retrieve wood for the fire].
 I understood there must be something strong in that, and when I filmed it, it was convincing.
 And then it has an impact to the other parts of the films.
 That’s a way to do these documentaries.
 You have to be open-minded and not just have the goal of your mind.

-SMALL: That’s something that Straub always says in relation to your films.
+NOTEBOOK: That’s something that Straub always says in relation to your films.
 He says that you’re not trying to impose a form, specifically, on a subject, that you don’t just have something in your head that you are imposing.
 You’re just working with the materials you have, the raw materials.
 Pachamama is something of a hairpin; it ties a lot of your movies together.
 Ricardo Matos Cabo and Stéfani de Loppinot have said [in their essay on Pachamama, ‘The Sleeper of the Valley’], that the structure is almost circular—the end tying back to the beginning, suddenly.
 They relate it to the many scenes with music, especially the man with the harp, who returns to close the film.

 The scene with the three musicians is like a scene in A Workingman’s Club in Sheffield (1965)—they’re all on the stage, and one of the men is like a cartoon character—it’s a way of showing something very rehearsed that you have found.
 They are performers.
 And then there are a few ‘performance scenes’ in Pachamama that tie back to The Northern Calot (1991), which a few people brought up the Q&A, and which has a similar ending, where you have the landscape in the background and women dancing in the foreground.
 Do you see much of this unity between your films?